 •The link below will direct you to the City of Wolverhampton Council's Social Service page, which tells you how to report a concern.

 Wolverhampton Social Services

-•Below is the link to the Wolverhampton Safeguarding Children Together.
-Wolverhampton Safeguarding Children Together (WSCT) is a statutory board which has been set up as part of the Every Child Matters government reforms.
-WSCT ensures that all organisations that work with children work together to keep children and young people safe from harm.
-WSCT undertakes this role through providing training, the development of policies and procedures and awareness raising.
+•Below is the link to the Wolverhampton Safeguarding Together.
+Wolverhampton Safeguarding Together (WST) is a statutory board which has been set up as part of the Every Child Matters government reforms.
+WST ensures that all organisations that work with children work together to keep children and young people safe from harm.
+WST undertakes this role through providing training, the development of policies and procedures and awareness raising.